rvsrnvsn/ICML2019/README.md

   - Plan using model
     * Planning with visual foresight
   - Next, collect diverse, multi-task demonstrations to direct data collection, improve model, and guide planning
-+ Main takeaway: we can leverage supervision and experience to learn a breadth of complex tasks
++ Main takeaway: can leverage supervision and experience to learn a breadth of complex tasks